Skip to content

 Border collie performing a sit-stay command in a sunny park

-A dog with reliable basic commands is 80% less likely to be involved in a preventable accident, according to the Association of Professional Dog Trainers (APDT).
-These 7 foundation commands aren't obedience tricks — they're safety protocols that form the communication bridge between you and your dog in every real-world scenario.
+A dog with reliable basic commands is significantly less likely to be involved in a preventable accident, according to the Association of Professional Dog Trainers (APDT).
+These 7 foundation commands — sit, stay, come, leave it, down, drop it, and loose leash — form the communication bridge between you and your dog in every real-world scenario.
+This guide covers each command with step-by-step training methods backed by the American Veterinary Society of Animal Behavior (AVSAB) and the American Kennel Club (AKC).

 1. Sit

-Why: The foundation for all other commands.
+Why it matters: The foundation for all other commands.
 'Sit' replaces jumping, begging, and rushing through doors.

-How: Hold a treat above the dog's nose, move it backward over their head.
+How to teach it: Hold a treat above the dog's nose, move it backward over their head.
 The moment their bottom touches the ground, mark ('yes!') and reward.

 2. Stay

-How: Ask for 'sit,' then add an open-palm hand signal.
+How to teach it: Ask for 'sit,' then add an open-palm hand signal.
 Reward for 1 second, then 3, then 5.
 Build duration before distance.

 3. Come (Recall)

-How: Start in a low-distraction environment.
+How to teach it: Start in a low-distraction environment.
 Use an excited voice.
 Reward lavishly every time.
 Never call your dog to you for punishment.

 4. Leave It

-How: Close a treat in your fist.
+How to teach it: Close a treat in your fist.
 When the dog stops trying to get it, mark and reward from your OTHER hand.
 Progress to treats on the floor.

 5. Down

-How: From 'sit,' lure the treat from the nose to the floor between the front paws.
+How to teach it: From 'sit,' lure the treat from the nose to the floor between the front paws.
 Mark the moment elbows touch the ground.

 6. Drop It

-How: Trade: offer a higher-value treat in exchange for the object.
+How to teach it: Trade: offer a higher-value treat in exchange for the object.
 Never chase — it becomes a game.
 Practice with low-value items first.

 7. Heel / Loose Leash

-How: Reward your dog for walking at your side with a loose leash.
+How to teach it: Reward your dog for walking at your side with a loose leash.
 Stop walking the instant the leash goes tight.
 Resume only when they return to your side.

 The key principle is timing: mark the desired behavior within 1–2 seconds using a clicker or verbal marker ("yes!"), then deliver the reward.
 This creates a clear association between the behavior and the consequence.
+The reward can be treats, praise, toys, or real-life rewards like going outside (American Kennel Club).

-• Duration — How long the dog holds the behavior
+• Duration — How long the dog holds the behavior before being rewarded

-• Distance — How far you are from the dog
+• Distance — How far you are from the dog when giving the command

-• Distraction — What's competing for the dog's attention
+• Distraction — What's competing for the dog's attention (other dogs, squirrels, food)

 Only increase one variable at a time.
 If you add distance, lower the distractions.
 If you add distractions, reduce the duration.
 This prevents frustration for both you and your dog.